-Learn about time theft and how to spot if it’s happening in your business.
+Learn about time theft and how to spot it if it’s happening in your business.
 We’ll also cover laws you need to know if you ever find yourself dealing with time theft.

-4 Ways Employees Steal Time at Work
+5 Ways Employees Steal Time at Work

 1. Taking Extended Breaks

-That doesn’t make it right or fair to the company or other employees.
-When an hourly employee takes advantage of not having to clock out for short paid breaks, they steal time and money from your company by getting paid without working.
-They also decrease your company’s productivity by reducing the amount of time they’re getting their work done.
+Many employees take extra or extended breaks during the day, leaving early for a break or coming back late.
+Employees may not have to clock out for short paid breaks—and when they take advantage of this, they steal time and money from your company by getting paid without working.
+This also decreases your company’s productivity by reducing the amount of time work gets done.